Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/0_ros_setup.md

     docker run -it --rm -p 10000:10000 -p 5005:5005 unity-robotics:pick-and-place
     ```

     When this is complete, it will print: `Successfully tagged unity-robotics:pick-and-place`.
-This console should open into a bash shell, e.g. `root@92b3f3211d0e:/#`.
+This console should open into a bash shell at the ROS workspace root, e.g. `root@8d88ed579657:/catkin_ws#`.

-1. Navigate to and source your ROS workspace:
+1. Source your ROS workspace:

     ```bash
-    cd catkin_ws && source devel/setup.bash
+    source devel/setup.bash
     ```

 The ROS workspace is now ready to accept commands!